--4- 2.
-Footings for Consulwal Concrete Walls Footings for walls should be designed for the applicable loading and soil conditions.
+Footings for walls should be designed for the applicable loading and soil conditions.
 They should be placed on undisturbed soil or on fill which has been reviewed by a soils consultant and then compacted to meet the appropriate building code requirements.

-For low load and normal soil conditions, the recommended minimum requirements for a strip footing are shown in the illustration below (see FIGURE 1) In this case, reinforcing bars are shown as dowels to connect the footings to the wall with a minimum projection of 12 inches.
+For low load and normal soil conditions, the recommended minimum requirements for a strip footing are shown in the illustration below (see FIGURE 1).

+In this case, reinforcing bars are shown as dowels to connect the footings to the wall with a minimum projection of 12".

-Installation of dimensional pins (corner pins) are placed to reflect the outside perimeter of the foundation walls prior to the pouring of concrete in the footing forms. (see FIGURE 2)
+Installation of dimensional pins (corner pins) are placed to reflect the outside perimeter of the foundation walls prior to the pouring of concrete in the footing forms (see FIGURE 2).